I am a husband, father, software architect, jazz lover and ex-avid mountain biker (i.e. before the father role kicked in).

 Making a positive impact is what motivates me.

 I excel at active listening, problem solving, finishing initiatives, grasping new technologies quickly, making complex technology straightforward to understand and implement, tailoring development processes, maintaining discretion, not taking myself too seriously, mentoring others, displaying a common sense attitude, motivating individuals, technical writing and review, speaking publicly to a variety of audiences (customers, partners, analysts, architects, developers), being honest, working across functions, and respecting people.

-Previously I was Senior Technologist and Principal Scientist at Adobe focused on integrations architecture across the Adobe Digital Marketing Suite, including Adobe’s Web Experience Management offerings.
+Prior to Oracle, I was Senior Technologist and Principal Scientist at Adobe focused on integrations architecture across the Adobe Digital Marketing Suite, including Adobe’s Web Experience Management offerings.
 In that role I enjoyed working with customers, partners and Adobe colleagues to help realize differentiated experiences for their customers.

 Prior to my Digital Marketing focus I served as Adobe’s Chief Architect for Customer Experience Management, responsible for the architecture of the Adobe Digital Enterprise Platform and the Customer Experience Solutions it powers.
 In this role I formed and ran the Systems Architecture Team, directing a group of domain architects and technical leads to ensure the robustness of our platform and solutions.

 A specific aspect to my joining Adobe was to address the need for world-class Web Experience Management capabilities in Adobe’s enterprise portfolio, since the Web is the hub of customer interaction and engagement.
 I was responsible for the technical due diligence that led to Adobe’s acquisition of Day Software in October 2010, and was instrumental in Day’s subsequent integration into Adobe, not just from a products/technology perspective but also from a people/culture/process perspective.